cferdinandi/vanilla-js-prep-school/content/projects.md

 anchors: false
 ---

 Get access all of the past projects.
-Each project includes a recording of the live-coding session, a text transcript, and all of the source code.
+Each project includes a recording of the live-coding session and all of the source code.

-You'll also get free access to any future project session.
+You'll also get free access to any future project sessions.

 <a class="btn btn-large" href="#">Get the Prep School Library for just $99</a>